 Eating Out: The Best Picnic Spots In NYC

+July is the perfect time to picnic in NYC!
 Take “eating out” to a whole new level by taking your food “to-go” in style.
 Grab a blanket and a basket, we’re going to find the best picnic spots in all of Manhattan!

 For A Work Week Lunch Picnic: Bryant Park

 For those of you working in Midtown Manhattan, consider taking advantage of the great oasis you have at your fingertips: Bryant Park.
 Located at 42nd Street and 6th Avenue, not only is it likely right downstairs or down the street from your office, but it’s ideal for a “professional picnic” because of all the chairs and tables it offers!
-Unlike most other spots in NYC where you will have to bring your own blanket, there’s never a shortage of places to sit in Bryant Park, making it ideal for picnicking while in your work clothes.
+Unlike most other spots in NYC where you will have to bring your own blanket, there’ss never a shortage of places to sit in Bryant Park, making it ideal for picnicking while in your work clothes.
 And of course if you are a Midtown East Glenwood resident, such as at Paramount Tower, you can picnic here anytime!

 In addition to picnicking, you can take advantage of Monday night films in the park every week during the summer, taking your little New Yorkers on rides on the carousel, or participating in one of the countless free activities hosted by the park on a regular basis, such as live music, book club discussions, and juggling lessons.